Back to DaveOpinion

 I love looking at the future, particularly in the realm of technology.

-And I am amazed at how difficult it is for us, as humans, to even look at the advances of technology and understand how much our lives are going to change.
+One of the things I find fascinating about technology is how difficult it is for us, as humans, to look at the advances of technology and properly understand how much our lives are going to change.

-It makes sense - because generally humans can only deal well with estimating and comprehending change at a linear rate.
+This failure on our part makes sense - because generally humans can only deal well with estimating and comprehending change at a linear rate.
+That's the kind of math that our brains can picture easily.
 But technology is usually changing at an exponential rate.
-That's why it's always so transformative, we can't even comprehend the rate of change.
+That's why technology is so often transformative, we can't even comprehend the rate of change as it's happening to us.

-The inability of humans to understand exponential change is nicely summed up in the story of the inventor of chess.
-When the king asked him what he wanted as a reward, he said one grain of rice on the first square on a chess board, two grains on the next square, and then doubling each square after that.
-The king happily agreed, thinking some grains of rice was a cheap price for such a wonderful game, and did not realize that there was not enough rice in the world to fulfill the request.
+The inability of humans to understand exponential change is nicely summed up in the fable of the king's reward to the inventor of chess.
+When the king asked him what he wanted as a reward for his beloved game, he said one grain of wheat on the first square on a chess board, two grains on the next square, and then doubling each square after that.
+The king happily agreed, thinking some grains of wheat was a cheap price for such a wonderful game, and did not realize that there was not enough wheat in the world to fulfill the request.

 Another common failure we have in comprehending change is thinking that we have a choice in the matter.
 We don't, really.
 When something comes along that is so massively, ridiculously better, we end up embracing it as a society.
-You can see this in discussing the rise of self driving cars, the most common comment I hear is that people 'love' cars and aren't going to give them up.
+We can see this internal conflict in current society with the topic of the rise of self driving cars.
+The most common comment I hear against self-driving cars is that people 'love' cars and aren't going to give them up.
 Sure.
 People loved horses, too, but I don't see lots of horse and buggies still on the road.

 Part of the issue is that people have trouble seeing the full growth.
 Looking at self-driving cars as a linear growth is simple.
-Now a car is driving for you and you don't have to hold the steering wheel, so that can be nice.
+You'll be able to get a car that can drive for you and you don't have to hold the steering wheel, so that would be nice, I suppose.
 But that's not the disruption.
 The disruption is when we realize that, if we disallow human-driving cars on the road, then a number of factors happen.
 Most importantly we can get rid of traffic controls entirely, because cars can work together to avoid accidents, without even stopping - interlacing as they go through intersections at full speed 'magically'.
-Then cars will become commoditized, it will be silly to actually pay massive amounts of money to own a car which just spends 90% of its time sitting in a parking spot.
+Self-driving cars can tailgate either in safe convoys for massive traffic density, and be massively safer than a human driver on a wide open road.
+Soon cars will become commoditized, it will be silly to actually pay massive amounts of money to own a car which just spends 90% of its time sitting in a parking spot.

-Eventually the entire world will get there.
+Other parts of the world will see this example and it will spread.
+It will continue to spread until it becomes the standard, and the proposition of travelling in a human driven vehicle will be preposterous.
 You can claim you love driving your vehicle all you want, but eventually it just won't make any sense.
 When near free rides are faster and immediately available, the idea of paying many tens of thousands of dollars and paying insurance in order to own a massive metal machine that you rarely use is just nonsense.
-I have a vintage car that I rebuilt that I was always planning on giving to my son to keep in the family forever.
+I have a vintage car that I rebuilt that I had planned on giving to my son to give to his son and so on, to keep in the family forever.
 That notion is as old as the horse and buggy.
 He is 3, and he will grow up perceiving "driving a car" the way we perceive blacksmiths and telegraphs.
+Side note, does anyone want to buy a 1957 Triumph?

 What about the legislation?
 It's actually surprising that legislation currently allows any self-driving car testing at all, since usually legislation, like people, can only reasonably handle linear change.
-That's why so much of the legislation around technological advancements (like the internet) are so ridiculous in the initial stages.
-But fortunately for self-driving cars there is some big money behind self-driving cars, so we're already moving forward on that front.
-And eventually the legislation will have no choice but to follow the advancement.
+That's why so much of the legislation around technological advancements (like the legislation we've seen come and go for the "internet") are so ridiculous in the initial stages.
+Napster comes out and it's attacked on all legal fronts, because digital music being widely available, heaven forbid!
+Fortunately for the growth of self-driving cars there is some big money behind the technology, and big money has always managed to be 'convincing' to our legislation, so we're seeing allowances for self-driving vehicles on our roads already.
+Eventually the legislation will have no choice but to follow the advancement.
 Just imagine a goverment trying to stop the invention of electricity.
 It just won't happen.
 It a takes a totalitarian dictatorship to try to censor the internet, and even then the citizens of those countries are able to find workarounds.

 This notion that we have a choice is silly.
 Any of us could 'choose' to live in a pre-industrial age, but our society does not.
-We could pretend that phones don't exist, but just about everyone is carrying one around.
+You're probably reading this article on a computer that relies on so many incredible technological innovations that weren't even normal in society mere decades back.
+We could pretend that mobile phones don't exist, but just about everyone is carrying one around.
 When cell phones were an early technology - many people claimed that mobile phones wouldn't become ubiquitous, because nobody wanted to be accessible all the time, right?

 Wrong.